Passing Your Car Down: Should You Do It?

 Whether passing your car down or taking another approach, you need to find the title for your vehicle and visit your state’s Department of Motor Vehicle (DMV) website to determine how their particular process works.
 As you transfer ownership, retrieve the registration from the glove box and be sure to remove the license plates, returning the latter to the DMV.
 Lastly, don’t forget to contact your insurance company to remove the automobile from your policy.

+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on your vehicle, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Wikimedia Commons